AbemKW/EXAIM-MedGemma-Impact/DOCUMENTATION.md

 **Parameters**:
 - `case`: ClinicalCase object or free-text case description
-- `use_streaming`: Whether to use streaming token processing (currently ignored as LangGraph doesn't support streaming)
+- `use_streaming`: Whether to use streaming (accepted but not actively used in current implementation)

 **Returns**: Dictionary containing:
 - `case_summary`: Case text summary
-- `agent_summaries`: List of all summaries generated
+- `final_synthesis`: Final synthesis from the workflow
-- `final_recommendation`: Final summary with recommendations
+- `running_summary`: Running summary maintained by orchestrator
-- `trace_count`: Trace counts per agent
-- `agents_called`: Which agents were invoked
+- `specialists_called`: List of specialist agents that were invoked
+- `iteration_count`: Number of workflow iterations
+- `agent_summaries`: List of AgentSummary objects from EXAID (for UI display only; workflow does not depend on these)

 #### `get_all_summaries() -> list[AgentSummary]`